JonathanCMitchell/Vehicle-Detection/README.md

 * Above: Result of training using L channel in LUV color space
 * ![LUV_detection_V_channel](https://github.com/JonathanCMitchell/Vehicle-Detection/blob/master/output_images/LUV_detection_V_channel.png)
 * Above: Result of training using V channel in LUV color space
+#### Orientations:
+* I chose to use 9 orientations

+#### Performance Optimizations:
+* I stored all my image paths in a pandas dataframe.
+I processed each image and viewed the results to see how well my pipeline works.
+When using the summing method, I started out with a threshold of 0.6 * 10 ~ 60.
+I later tuned this threshold to be 0.58 * 10 = 58.
+If I used 56 I would start drawing boxes in the middle of the road.
+* I did not create a new image to draw on each time, I simply drew on the input image.
+I didn't want to process more things.

 ### Video of result
 <a href="http://www.youtube.com/embed/YaHjdLbfChE